Orange-OpenSource/optisam-ui/docs/pages/managing/metricsManagement.md

 ## Edit an existing metric

-You have to click on the little pencil icon next to the metric that you want to edit as shown below.
+You have to click on the little pencil icon next to the metric that you want to edit as displayed below.

 ![select APM](../../img/metricsMana/edit.png){: .zoom}

-After clicking on the pencil icon, the frame below will be shown.
+After clicking on the pencil icon, the frame below will be displayed.

 ![select APM](../../img/metricsMana/edit2.png){: .zoom}